New Window Opening Cost

 Resealing Windows and Doors

-When windows and doors are not sealed properly, cold air can enter the property, and your home can escape.
+When windows and doors are not sealed properly, cold air can enter the property, and your home's heating can escape through those gaps.
 In the long run, this results in higher energy costs.
-Regularly resealing your windows and doors is an excellent way to reduce your long-term costs.
+Regularly resealing your windows and doors is a good way to reduce your long-term energy costs.

-The estimated cost of resealing your windows and doors is determined primarily by the number of windows and doors being resealed.
-The materials are relatively inexpensive (around £5 - £10), so you won't be breaking the bank just on materials.
+The estimated cost of resealing your windows and doors is determined by the number of windows and doors being resealed.
+The materials are relatively inexpensive at around £6 to £12.

 Labour Costs and Timescales

 After the new window opening installation, the outside and inside must be repaired using age-appropriate methods.
-It will cost between £300 and £400 for two men to finish this in one day, plus materials.
+This is likely to cost between £380 and £500 for two men to finish this in one day, plus materials.

-Installation costs between £450 and £500, plus materials, if you want to replace it with a wholly painted softwood window.
-A fully treated but unpainted hardwood window will cost the same as a softwood window.
+If you want to replace it with a wholly painted softwood window, installation costs are likely to be between £500 and £600, plus materials.
+A fully treated, but unpainted, hardwood window will cost the same as a softwood window.

-You want to replace an old open window with a new uPVC window.
-Assume you want to replace a Victorian sliding sash window on the ground floor with a new one.
-You can use the existing counterweights that have been appropriately adjusted to the weight of the new sashes.
+Replacing an old Victorian sliding sash window with a new uPVC window costs around £700 in labour.
+To trim down your supply costs, you can use the existing counterweights that have been appropriately adjusted to the weight of the new sashes.

-It will cost around £700 and will take two days to install and make good inside and out.
+This task will typically take around 2 days to install and make good inside and out.
 Materials are not included.

-These times and prices are estimates and may differ from what is charged.
-A typical carpenter's or window fitter's rate, on the other hand, is around £150 to £175 per day, while a labourer charges around £100 per day.
-Don't forget to include VAT.
+These timescales and prices are estimates and may differ from what is charged.
+A typical carpenter's or window fitter's rate, on the other hand, is around £175 to £200 per day, while a labourer charges around £120 per day.
+It's important to note that VAT may also be added to these prices.

 Cost Factors of Installing a New Open Window

-So far, we've discussed the base price of windows and the labour costs associated with them, but a few other factors can affect the cost of replacement windows.
+We've discussed the base price of windows and the labour costs associated with them, but there are a few other factors that can affect the cost of replacement windows.

 Purchasing vs Fitting

 Purchasing windows and installing them are two distinct processes.
-In your calculations, you must include labour for installing the windows.
+In your budget, you must include an allowance to pay for the labour of installing the windows.
 For an additional fee, your supplier may also install windows.

 Most of the time, you'll need to find a builder or other specialised window contractor to install the windows once you've purchased them.